The Tonight Show: Hosting history

-Steve Allen (1954–1957)
+Steve Allen (1954–1957) and Ernie Kovacs (1956–1957)

 The first Tonight announcer was Gene Rayburn.
 Allen's version of the show originated talk show staples such as an opening monologue, celebrity interviews, audience participation, and comedy bits in which cameras were taken outside the studio, as well as music including guest performers, a house vocal group (duo Steve and Eydie, who would marry each other in 1957) and a house band under Lyle "Skitch" Henderson.